arcus-azure/arcus.webapi/docs/versioned_docs/version-v1.3.0/features/security/auth/certificate.md

 ### Usage

 The authentication requires a service dependency to be registered with the services container of the <span>ASP.NET</span> request pipeline, which can be one of the following:
-- Arcus secret store: see [our offical documentation](https://security.arcus-azure.net/features/secret-store/) for more information about setting this up.
+- Arcus secret store: see [our official documentation](https://security.arcus-azure.net/features/secret-store/) for more information about setting this up.
 - `Configuration`: key/value pairs in the configuration of the <span>ASP.NET</span> application.
 - `IX509ValidationLocation`/`X509ValidationLocation`: custom or built-in implementation that retrieves the expected certificate values.